Leckogrande/DIY-Power-Meter/README.md

 # diy-power-meter
-A cheap and realtively easy to make bike power meter.
+A cheap and relatively easy to make bike power meter.